 Students who are pursuing degrees in one of the majors in the Love School of Business, with the exception of economics, must complete the BUS 381 Internship in Business course as a graduation requirement and work in an approved internship experience as a co-requisite.
-Ninety-two percent of Love School of Business majors in the Class of 2017 reported completing an internship for credit.
+Ninety-eight percent of Love School of Business majors in the Class of 2019 reported completing an internship for credit.

 What sets the “academic internship” apart from an independent work experience are: